 What Is A Good VantageScore?

-An excellent VantageScore is one that ranges from 750 – 850, while a score of 700 –749 is considered good.
+An excellent VantageScore is one that ranges from 750 to 850, while a score of 700 – 749 is considered good.
 As mentioned previously, if your credit score falls in this range, you’ll most likely be approved for credit with competitive rates and favorable terms.

-Scores that range from 650 – 699 are considered fair – you may still be approved for some credit, but probably won’t receive competitive rates.
+Scores that range from 650 to 699 are considered fair – you may still be approved for some credit, but probably won’t receive competitive rates.

-A poor VantageScore ranges between 550 – 649.
-You’ll have a hard time qualifying for a loan.
-However, there are lenders who might do business with you, but you’ll be subject to high interest rates and may be required to put down collateral.
+A poor VantageScore ranges between 550 and 649.
+In this range, you’ll have a hard time qualifying for a loan.
+However, there are lenders who might do business with you – you’ll just be subject to high interest rates and may be required to put down collateral.

-If your credit score ranges between 300 – 549, you’re considered to have very poor credit and probably won’t be able to get a loan.
+If your credit score ranges between 300 and 549, you’re considered to have very poor credit and probably won’t be able to get a loan.

 Why Is A Good Credit Score Important?

 Having good credit can have a big impact on your financial life.
-It can affect things like where you live, what you can purchase and what you’ll pay for certain items.
-In other words, if you want to borrow money at the lowest rates available and be able to afford living in your desired area, you’ll want to ensure you have a good credit score
+It can affect factors like where you live, what you can purchase and what you’ll pay for certain items.
+Buying a house?
+Your credit score greatly impacts your mortgage eligibility, as well as the interest rates you qualify for.
+The same goes for purchasing a car.
+Getting the best offer on an auto loan also depends on your credit score.
+In other words, if you want to borrow money at the lowest rates available and be able to afford living in your desired area, you’ll want to ensure you have a good credit score.

 Credit scores also help lenders establish the terms of a loan in addition to the interest rate.
-If you’re seen as a high-risk borrower – aka you have a low credit score – the lender will charge you a higher interest rate to act as a layer of protection.
-Or you may need to put down collateral so that if you miss a payment, the lender can recuperate any loss by seizing the asset or through the higher rate.
+If you’re seen as a high-risk borrower – as in you have a low credit score – the lender will charge you a higher interest rate to act as a layer of protection.
+Or you may need to put down collateral so that if you miss a payment, the lender can recuperate any loss by seizing the asset.

 The lower your credit score, the more you could pay in interest, costing you thousands (if not more) throughout the lifetime of your loan.